sarbjot-14/driving-automation/README.md

 ## Demo
-Here is a working live demo :  https:
+Here is a working live demo :  https://driving-automation.herokuapp.com/

 # Develop
 make sure NODE_ENV is set to development